If you have questions that are not answered on this page, please contact us for assistance.

 Purdue students can order a current transcript by going to the Registrar’s office kiosk outside Room 45 in Hovde Hall, or online through MyPurdue.
 Please verify that your transcript includes all past and current coursework.
-Visiting students should contact their student services office and have the transcript mailed directly to the SURF office.
+Visiting students should contact their student services office and have the transcript sent electronically or mailed directly to the SURF office.
 (Top)

 Is it possible to take a summer class and participate in the SURF program?

 The SURF program is an intensive, full time (40 hours per week) research experience.
 Because of the academic commitment a summer class entails and the intense nature of the summer research, students may not enroll in summer classes or other internships while participating in SURF.
-For the summer program, students participating for research credit should enroll in the appropriate course for at least six credit hours.
+For the summer program, students participating for research credit should enroll in the appropriate course for at least 6 credit hours.
 (Top)

 Can I take time off during the SURF program?